Treaty of Point Elliott: After the treaty

 The Pacific Northwest tribes had traditionally depended on harvests of salmon and other fish as a major part of their diets.
 Citing the treaties and their restrictions to reservations, the state and federal government increasingly restricted their fishing after 1890.
 There was a rise in both commercial and sports fisheries, dominated by European Americans.
 State repression increased through the 1950s.

 In a period of increased activism, in the 1960s several Native American tribes in the Northwest began protest fish-ins.
 They peacefully and successfully outmaneuvered police, garnering wide media attention.
 The Boldt Decision in 1974, which interpreted the Native Americans as having traditional rights to fish because they were not explicitly restricted by this and other treaties, was followed by state efforts to restrict them and resistance to their fishing by non-Indians.
 The case was appealed and in 1979, the US Supreme Court upheld Boldt's ruling in the lower court.

 Today regional fisheries councils, in which Native Americans, sports and commercial fishermen participate together with federal scientists and attorneys, annually review the status of particular fisheries to see how many fish are available for harvest, to review protection plans or their need, and to develop how they will share the harvests.

 In the same period, Native Americans outside reservations and without federal recognition, such as the Nooksack tribe, Upper Skagit, Sauks-Suiattle, and Stillaguamish peoples, won federal recognition in the 1970s, in order to secure certain financial benefits, including aid to education for their children.
 The BIA made the decisions based on their operating as cohesive political communities during the long treaty-rights struggles.
 Federal courts denied recognition to the Snohomish, Steilacoom, and Duwamish, because they were not recognized as polities (civil governments).

 Point Elliott Treaty Monument

 In 1930, the Point Elliott Treaty Monument was erected by the Marcus Whitman Chapter of the Daughters of the American Revolution at the northeast corner of Lincoln Avenue and 3rd Street in Mukilteo.
 The monument, a 6.5 × 3 ft slab of granite, is 15 inch thick.
 A bronze plaque mounted on the west face is inscribed with text written by Edmond S. Meany.
 The monument commemorates the signing of the treaty, however the precise location of the signing is unknown.
 The Point Elliott Treaty Monument was added to the National Register of Historic Places on April 14, 2004.

+As of 2024, the plaque at the monument reads: